cganter/B0Map.jl/docs/src/man/WF.md

 # Constrained water-fat mixture

+See [link to follow] for a more in-depth description.

 ## Description

 We consider a set of `Ny = Nt * Nc` complex local RF-spoiled multi-echo GRE signals ``y_{j\gamma}``